jkew/bte/README.md

 `> bte input.json output.csv`

 The tool will print some output on it's configuration and then begin running the simulation.
-The csv file will contain data with the tick, node type, instance id of that node, and the current number of requests on that instance.
+The csv file will contain data with the tick, node type, instance id of that node, the current number of requests on that instance, as well as the timeouts and median latency for requests on that instance.

 ## Examples:
 Imagine the organically-grown, no preservatives cluster of something below.
 Why does the SpeedyDataStore talk to the Singleton PostgreSQL?
 No one knows; but it was the right decision at the time.
 All the load comes in through a background process and two different frontends.